hacimertgokhan/hacimertgokhan/README.md

 ```

-Here you can see how well I know the languages I've used throughout my software career,
+You can see how well I know the languages I've used throughout my career,
 the numbers are average and don't indicate anything specific

 ```